druckmax/javascript_Notes/object_oriented_programming_OOP/setters_and_getters.md

     }
 }
 ```
-The setter in this example is often combined with a getter, because we cannot access person.fullName, because this property does currently not exist (it is _fullName).
+The setter in this example is often combined with a getter, because we cannot access person.fullName, because this property does 'currently not exist (it is _fullName).
 Now when we access person.fullName, the getter function is called, which returns the validated fullName from the setter function.

 ```js
 get fullName() {